PrannayH/PrannayH/README.md

 # Hi there, I'm Prannay! 👋

-I'm a passionate developer with a keen interest in , AI/ML, Data Analytics, Web Development, and Python.
+I'm a passionate developer with a keen interest in Gen-AI, AI/ML, Data Analytics, Web Development, and Python.
 I love solving puzzles and love taking on programming challenges.
 With a strong foundation in modern technologies, I aspire to make a lasting impact in the tech industry by delivering meaningful and impactful solutions.

 Feel free to check out my work, connect with me, or explore some of the projects I've been working on! 😄